aniljava/lrucache/README.md

 Mirror of: https://code.google.com/p/vitess/source/browse/go/cache/

+## Changes

-Package name is changed to lrucache from cache to match the project name.
+- Package name is changed to lrucache from cache to match the project name.
+- lrucache.ByteValue is introduced for []byte as value

 ## Usage